mayaanne/foundations/week-1/git-install-and-exploration-course.md

 Complete Lessons 1 - 4 of the [Version Control with Git Course](https://www.udacity.com/course/version-control-with-git--ud123) (stop at Lesson 5 - 'Tagging, Branching, Merging').

 __Notes:__
-- Already installed Git (type `git version` to see)?
-Skip the install instructions in the tutorial.
+- If you've already installed Git (type `git version` to check), skip the install instructions in the tutorial.
 - Windows Git includes GUI (Graphical User Interface).
 However, its important to __use the command line and _not_ the GUI__
 - Use the video settings to speed up the video